alexlitel/congresstweets-automator/README.md

 If you have Yarn installed, you can get started by forking the repo and/or cloning, and running `yarn init` and `yarn install` to install all the pertinent dependencies on your machine.
 (If not, install Yarn first.)
 You'll also need either a local or remote Redis instance to connect the Redis client.

 ## Running the app
-You'll need the following environmental variables set in a `.env` file int he directory to get things up and running:
+You'll need the following environmental variables set in a `.env` file in the directory to get things up and running:
 * TWITTER_API_KEY
 * TWITTER_API_SECRET
 * ACCESS_TOKEN